 - Slow load times are also now a major factor in how Google and other search engines rank pages.
 Make sure your e-commerce provider makes speed a priority.

 Obviously, there are some sales mishaps that are simply unavoidable.
 And, without fail, something will go wrong at some point during your tenure as an e-commerce store owner.
-Following these steps guidelines will help you build success though, and you’ll have a better idea what to do if a sale should go wrong.
+Following these steps guidelines will help you build success though, and you’ll have a better idea of what to do if a sale should go wrong.
 Better yet, they’ll help you focus on creating the best e-commerce experience for your customers going forward.